 Your breeder should have had the puppies seen by a vet and checked for everything essential.
 They should have been wormed, vaccinated and microchipped and you must ask to physically see the certificates for these.
 If the vet hasn’t provided evidence of the health checks (which they should!) then get the vets contact details and give them a call to confirm.

 Puppy Socialisation & Feeding Plan

 Puppies need to be socialised and handled right from the off.
 They won’t leave their mum until they are weaned and not until they’re at least eight weeks old but there’s a lot of developing being done in those first weeks that it’s essential your pup doesn’t miss out on.
 Ask about your breeders socialisation plan – a good one will include things like daily handling, being around people and starting toilet training.
 It’s also good to ask what the puppies are eating – find out the brand and their feeding schedule.
 A good breeder will have puppy specific food and be sticking to a schedule.

 Now this isn’t something we want to think about at all.
 We’re not going to go buying a puppy unless we are 100% sure we’re ready for one because they are NOT easy.
 However, asking your breeder if for any reason they would be willing to take the puppy back is a good way to gague if they actually care about their litter.
 Those who do will want the best for their puppies and if it’s not in your home, they will be willing to take it back to help find the perfect owner.

 Meet The Parents

 You must ask to see both parents.
 Some breeders may use a stud dog and therefore not own the father of the pups – this is fairly normal, but always dig deeper.
 Who’s is the stud?
 Is it a friend’s dog?
 What’s their temperament and health like?
-A good breeder won’t want their bitch breeding with just any male dog, and mum should always be around with the puppies so give her a fuss and make sure you meet her.
+A good breeder won’t want their bitch breeding with just any male dog, and mum should always be around with the puppies so make sure you meet her and give her a fuss.